Catholic Church in Papua New Guinea: History

-Pre-colonial time
+Pre-colonial period

 During his pontificate (1831–1846), Pope Gregory XVI (1765–1846) founded the Apostolic Vicariate of Melanesia and Micronesia on 19 July 1844 and entrusted it first to the Marists (1845–1850) and then to the Milan missionaries (PIME) from 1850 to 1855.

-In 1885, the first French Marists came to this vicariate, entrusted to begin their missionary work under the leadership of a Marist bishop, Jean-Baptiste Épalle (1808–1845).
+In 1845, the first French Marists arrived in the vicariate to begin missionary work under the leadership of a Marist bishop, Jean-Baptiste Épalle (1808–1845).
 On 2 December 1845, Bishop Épalle, accompanied by seven priests and six brothers, reached San Cristobal, one of the larger islands in the Solomon Islands, later colonised by Great Britain and henceforth called British Solomon Islands.
 After the missionary group was attacked on 16 December 1845 on Santa Isabel, the Marists had to withdraw again from Melanesia.
 Bishop Épalle died of his injuries.

 In 1847, the newly ordained Bishop Jean-Georges Collomb (1816–1848) undertook a second attempt to establish a mission in the Vicariate of Melanesia.
 This time, Woodlark Island (Murua) was selected as the mission territory.
-Woodlark Island was in what is now Milne Bay province, belonging to British New Guinea in 1884 in south-eastern New Guinea.
+Woodlark Island lay in what is now Milne Bay Province and formed part of British New Guinea from 1884.
 One year later, in 1848, a second Marist station was established on Rooke Island (Siassi or Umboi), belonging to the territory of German New Guinea, nowadays Papua New Guinea.
-From 1884 onward.
-The Marists hoped Rooke Island’s strategic location would enable the mission to start new stations on the New Guinea mainland and on nearby New Britain and New Ireland Island.
-But this plan did not work out.
+From 1884 onward, the Marists hoped Rooke Island’s strategic location would enable the mission to establish new stations on the New Guinea mainland and on nearby New Britain and New Ireland but the plan was not realised.
 Bishop Collomb died there of malaria after only a few weeks.
 The Marists withdrew to Woodlark in May 1849 and asked the Propaganda Fide to release them from this difficult mission field.
 “Later in 1852, seven Italian Milan missionaries arrived to relieve the frustrated Marists” (Pech 1985, 22).

 The seven Italian missionaries from the newly founded (1850) Milan Mission Society for Foreign Missions (later called: Pontificio Istituto Missioni Estere – PIME) came to Woodlark and Umboi, since the Propaganda Fide had asked them to take over the missionary work in the vacant vicariate.
 However, the highly motivated but inexperienced Italian missionaries did not find the conditions conducive for survival and left Melanesia in 1855—as had, for similar reasons, their predecessors.
 The last surviving Italian missionary, Fr Giovanni Mazzucconi (1826–1855, beatified on 19 February 1984), was the victim of a raid by Woodlark Islanders at Milne Bay in 1855.

 All pre-colonial Catholic attempts to evangelise the indigenous population and establish permanent missionary activity had failed in New Guinea and the Solomon Islands.